adamdwhite/Openly/README.md

 # Openly
-> This application intends to provide an environment for 1-on-1 talk therapy and crisis intervention between peer users and licensed professionals.
-Services are provided to clients in a "freemium" model.
+> This application intends to provide an environment for 1-on-1 talk therapy and crisis intervention between peer users and licensed professionals.  _Services are provided to clients in a "freemium" model.
+MVP is a paid subscription, _

  * My goals in programming this application are as follows:
    * To build a full-stack application using Ruby on Rails.
-   * To incorporate the functionality of anonymous, asynchronous instant messaging between multiple types of users.
+   * To incorporate the functionality of asynchronous instant messaging between _multiple types of_ users.
-   * To build and maintain a safe environment to foster improved mental health and provide help for suffering individuals.
+   * To build and maintain a safe environment to foster improved mental health and advice for clients seeking help.
    * To ensure secure confidentiality and security for communication and financial transactions.

 * Diagramming, mockups, and planning hosted on Trello: [https://trello.com/###endpoint]